tw407/CodeFirst-Girls-Project/README.md

 # CodeFirst-Girls-Project

-Emma, Sam &amp; Tina's CF: G Project!
+Emma, Sam and Tina's CF:G Project!
+This README will be a place for us to collaborate on ideas for our Project website :)

 Surviving Mathematics at Bath
 •	Home